hphelion/documentation/network-quickstart.md

 You can use the default network to deploy HP Public Cloud compute virtual servers, or modify the network configuration using the HP Public Console or the HP Cloud 13.5 CLI.

+**Note:** The default security group allows all traffic to and from the network.
+For information on security groups in version 13.5, please see the knowledge base article [Managing Your Security Groups](https://community.hpcloud.com/article/managing-your-security-groups-135) for details.

 See [Customizing your Configuration](#customize).

 ### Audience ### {#audience}